Kong/docs.konghq.com/app/_hub/kong-inc/datadog/_index.md

 {:.note}
 > **Note:** `host` and `port` fields in the plugin config take precedence over environment variables.
+> <br>
-> For Kubernetes there's a known limitation that we cannot set `host` to null to use the environment variable.
-You can work around this using a vault reference, for example: `{vault://env/kong-datadog-agent-host}`.
-Please refer to [configure with Kubernetes](#configure-with-kubernetes)
+> For Kubernetes, there is a known limitation that you can't set `host` to null to use the environment variable.
+You can work around this by using a vault reference, for example: `{vault://env/kong-datadog-agent-host}`.
+Refer to [configure with Kubernetes](#configure-with-kubernetes).

 Field           | Description                                           | Datatypes
 ---             | ---                                                   | ---